grafana/xk6-environment/README.md

 -->

 **xk6-environment** provides a way to simplify definition of a k6 test with environment attached.
-This allows to bootstrap and executed the test within specific environment in a repeatable fashion while keeping the environment isolated.
+This allows to bootstrap and execute the test within specific environment in a repeatable fashion while keeping the environment isolated.

 > [!WARNING]
 > xk6-environment is an experimental extension.
 Consider limitations below and existing GitHub issues before usage.

 Some use cases for xk6-environment:
-- As a first-class object, the environment itself can be viewed as SUT (system under test).
+- As a first-class object, the environment itself can be viewed as a SUT (system under test).
   - Answer questions like: does my environment reach a state X under conditions Y?
-- Repeatable execution of testing logic within a given environment, without resorting to additional Bash or Go scripts around k6 invocation.
+- Repeatable execution of testing logic within a given environment, without resorting to additional Bash scripts around k6 invocation.
 - Infrastructure tests or experiments.
 - A way to share a k6 test with environment attached.
 E.g. a k6 test that illustrates an issue that happens only with a certain version of Prometheus deployment.

-Current implementation is done via [vcluster](https://www.vcluster.com/) tool, which create a virtual, "ephemeral" cluster within existing Kubernetes cluster.
+Current implementation is done via [vcluster](https://www.vcluster.com/) tool which creates a virtual, "ephemeral" cluster within existing Kubernetes cluster.

 ## Prerequisites